Chris Amon: 1973

-Tecno had entered F1 the previous year, having been a successful chassis-builder for other Formulæ and had developed a potentially powerful Flat 12 for F1.
-Their first year in F1 proved to be dismal, however with considerable backing from Martini Rossi they had jumped at the chance to sign Amon, and allocate David Yorke the former Vanwall and Gulf GT40 Team Manager to run the team and commission two new chassis designs by former Lotus and McLaren mechanic.
-Alan McCall who had worked on Clark and Hulme's F1 cars and unproven, British designer Gordon Fowell for a more radical back up design, in the hope he would help transform their performance.
-While McCalls car was built rapidly, testing it was more time-consuming and after its non-appearance, for the Spanish GP, Amon and team manager David Yorke met with Enzo Ferrari to see if Amon could be released from his contract to develop the new Ferrari B3 for Ickx and Mezarrio, in a supposedly one off GP drive at Monaco.
+Tecno had entered F1 the previous year, having developed a potentially powerful Flat 12 for F1.
+But their first year in F1 proved to be dismal so they jumped at the chance to sign Amon for the new season.
+The testing of a new chassis designed by former Lotus and McLaren mechanic Allan McCall proved to be time-consuming.
+After its non-appearance for the Spanish GP, Amon and Tecno team manager David Yorke met with Enzo Ferrari to see if Amon could be released from his contract to develop the new Ferrari B3 for Ickx and Mezarrio, in a supposedly one off GP drive at Monaco.
 Yorke rejected the release, and Amon admits he would not have left Ferrari if offered the drive for a season.

 Unfortunately, the team went from bad to worse and wasn't able to field the Tecno PA123/6 until the fifth GP of the season, the Belgian GP.
 Amon managed to finish in sixth position.
 At Monaco the car qualified a useful 12th and chassis felt good but Chris was unhappy with the car.
-He decided to concentrate on the undeveloped Gordon Fowell Goral car.
-This was against the view of the Techno team and the Pederanzi engine builders and Martini Rossi who required the car and driver to appear at races Amon commented at the time that it was "the best chassis I've ever sat in", it too proved virtually undriveable.
-Amon refused to drive the McCall, Techno in the Swedish or German Gps and withdrew from the Austrian GP after qualifying.
+He decided to concentrate on a still in-development Tecno chassis built by unproven designer Gordon Fowell.
+This was against the view of the Techno team and Sponsors Martini Rossi who required the car and driver to appear at races While Amon commented at the time that it was "the best chassis I've ever sat in", it too proved virtually undriveable.
+Amon refused to drive the McCall designed Techno in the Swedish or German Gps and withdrew from the Austrian GP after qualifying.
 By the time of the Austrian GP, four races from the end of the season, Amon's patience had run out and he left the team.
 He would later claim that the months he spent with the team "felt like ten [seasons]".

 Tyrrell offered Amon a third car – the 005 – in which to drive the last two races of the season.
 After a mediocre first outing at the Canadian GP, he and Jackie Stewart withdrew from the final race of the year, the United States GP, following the death of their teammate François Cevert during qualifying.